-KANSAS CITY, Mo. — One person is hospitalized with life-threatening injuries, and a driver is under investigation for driving under the influence after running a red light and causing a crash early Saturday morning.
+KANSAS CITY, Mo. — A driver is under investigation for driving under the influence after running a red light and causing a crash that sent two people to the hospital early Saturday morning.

-Police said the Chrysler hit the Jeep on the driver's side, causing both of the two rear-seat passengers of the Jeep to be ejected through a side window.
+Police said the Chrysler struck the Jeep, causing both rear-seat passengers of the Jeep to be ejected through a side window.

 The driver of the Chrysler was taken to a local hospital with non-life-threatening injuries and is under investigation for DUI, Sergeant Phillip DiMartino said in a press release.